Who Is This Credit Card Best For?

 Loves to explore places and experience new things See more cards

-It’s no surprise that this card was launched during the COVID-19 pandemic, since its rewards structure is focused on at-home spending.
+It’s no surprise that this card was launched in 2020, since its rewards structure is focused on at-home spending.
 Therefore, those who dine out (or get food delivered in), buy a lot of groceries in person or online, and get their entertainment fix from streaming services will benefit most.